 Ivy VIP Asset Strategy (in this sub-section, the Portfolio) has invested, and expects from time to time to continue to invest, in its wholly-owned and controlled subsidiary organized as an exempted company under the laws of the Cayman Islands (Subsidiary).
 The Portfolio will not invest in the Subsidiary more than 10% of the value of its total assets as of the end of any quarter of its taxable year.
 Shares of the Subsidiary will not be sold or offered to other investors.
-By investing in the Subsidiary, the Portfolio is exposed to the risks associated with the Subsidiary's investments.
-The Subsidiary invests primarily in commodities, including precious metals, derivatives and commodity-linked instruments, as well as fixed-income securities and other investments intended to serve as margin or collateral for any derivative positions, and cash instruments.
+By investing in its Subsidiary, the Portfolio is exposed to the risks associated with its Subsidiary's investments.
+The Portfolio's Subsidiary invests primarily in commodities, including precious metals, derivatives and commodity-linked instruments, as well as fixed-income securities and other investments intended to serve as margin or collateral for any derivative positions, and cash instruments.
 Unlike the Portfolio, the Subsidiary may invest without limitation in these instruments and, to the extent the Subsidiary invests in derivative instruments, may use leveraged investments.
 The Subsidiary otherwise is subject to the same general investment policies and restrictions as the Portfolio.

 The Subsidiary is not registered under the 1940 Act, but is subject to certain of the investor protections of the 1940 Act.
-The Portfolio, as the sole shareholder of the Subsidiary, does not have all of the protections offered to investors in registered investment companies.
-However, since the Portfolio wholly owns and controls the Subsidiary, and it and the Subsidiary are managed by IICO, it is unlikely that the Subsidiary will take action contrary to the interests of the Portfolio or its shareholders.
-The Board has oversight responsibility for the investment activities of the Portfolio, including its investments in the Subsidiary, and the Portfolio's role as sole shareholder of the Subsidiary.
+Ivy VIP Asset Strategy, as the sole shareholder of its Subsidiary, does not have all of the protections offered to investors in registered investment companies.
+However, since the Portfolio wholly owns and controls its Subsidiary, and both the Portfolio and its Subsidiary are managed by IICO, it is unlikely that the Portfolio's Subsidiary will take action contrary to the interests of the Portfolio or its shareholders.
+The Board has oversight responsibility for the investment activities of the Portfolio, including its investments in the Portfolio's Subsidiary, and the Portfolio's role as sole shareholder of the Subsidiary.
 Also, in managing the Subsidiary's portfolio, IICO will be subject to the same aggregate investment restrictions and operational guidelines that apply to the management of the Portfolio, except that, unlike the Portfolio, the Subsidiary is able to invest without limit in precious metals, derivatives and commodity related investments.
 The Subsidiary will not be able to qualify as a RIC.

-Changes in the laws of the United States and/or the Cayman Islands, under which the Trust and the Subsidiary, respectively, are organized, could result in the inability of the Portfolio and/or the Subsidiary to operate as described in this SAI and could negatively affect the Portfolio and its shareholders.
+Changes in the laws of the United States and/or the Cayman Islands, under which the Trust and the Subsidiary, respectively, are organized, could result in the inability of the Portfolio and/or its Subsidiary to operate as described in this SAI and could negatively affect the Portfolio and its shareholders.
 For example, the government of the Cayman Islands has undertaken not to impose any income, corporate or capital gains tax, estate duty, inheritance tax, gift tax or withholding tax on the Subsidiary.
-If Cayman Islands law changes such that the Subsidiary must pay Cayman Islands taxes, the Portfolio's shareholders would likely suffer decreased investment returns.
+If Cayman Islands law changes such that the Portfolio's Subsidiary must pay Cayman Islands taxes, the Portfolio's shareholders would likely suffer decreased investment returns.